PabloVales/Air_Pollution_Covid/README.md

 - 2019Q<sub>i<sub> and 2020Q<sub>i<sub>: csv files with the Air Quality Index (AQI) data extracted from www.aqi.cn
 - Country_codes: txt file with country codes and country names extrated from www.datahub.io
 - AQI_notebook: Jupyter notebook with all the code and results from the analysis

+## Summary

+When analyzing the country as a whole, we have found that the pollutant that decreased the most during 2020 was NO2, with a yearly decrease of -XX%, followed by PM25 with a XX%.
+However, these drop values exacerbate when looking at the monthly data due to the strict confinement that took place between March 15th and June 21st, accounting to a maximum decrease of XX% for NO2 and XX% for PM25 in April 2020, directly related to the (almost) complete absence of vehicle in the cities.

+The yearly NO2 values for individual cities show that there have been relative changes in 2020 compared to 2019 as deep as -50% in Palma, XX% in Madrid or XX% in Barcelona.

 ## Requirements